gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

+### Deferred configuration of the publishing block

+Until Gradle 4.7, the `publishing {}` block was implicitly treated as if all the logic inside it was executed after the project is evaluated.
+This caused quite a bit of confusion, because it was the only block that behaved that way.
+As part of the stabilization effort in Gradle 4.8, we are deprecating this behavior and asking all users to migrate their build.

+Please see the [migration guide](userguide/publishing_maven.html#publishing_maven:deferred_configuration) for more information.

 ### Methods on `FileCollection`

 - `FileCollection.add()` is now deprecated.
 Use `ConfigurableFileCollection.from()` instead.
 You can create a `ConfigurableFileCollection` via `Project.files()`.